aevilla160/hpc_docs/docs/job_array.md

 #SBATCH --job-name=test1  #the job name
 #SBATCH --export=ALL

-# This submission file will run a simple set of commands.
-All stdout will
-# be captured in test1.qlog (as specified in the Slurm command --output above).
-# This job file uses a shared-memory parallel environment and requests 20
-# cores (--ntasks option) on a single node(--nodes option).
-#

 whoami
 module load anaconda3
 # This job will use one python input but takes different argument each time per job array